Unboxed-Software/solana-course/content/immutable-owner.md

 Remember all ATA's come with the `immutable owner` extension.
 However, we're going to create a token account using a keypair.
 This requires us to create the account, initialize the immutable owner extension, and initialize the account.

-Inside of the `src` directory, create a new file named `token-helper.ts` and create a new function within it called `createTokenAccountWithImmutableOwner`.
+Inside the `src` directory, create a new file named `token-helper.ts` and create a new function within it called `createTokenAccountWithImmutableOwner`.
 This function is where we'll be creating the associated token account with the immutable owner.
 The function will take the following arguments:

-- `connection` : The connection object
+- `connection`: The connection object
-- `mint` : Public key for the new mint
+- `mint`: Public key for the new mint
-- `payer` : Payer for the transaction
+- `payer`: Payer for the transaction
-- `owner` : Owner of the associated token account
+- `owner`: Owner of the associated token account
-- `tokenAccountKeypair` : The token account keypair associated with the token account
+- `tokenAccountKeypair`: The token account keypair associated with the token account

 ```ts
 import { ExtensionType, TOKEN_2022_PROGRAM_ID, createInitializeAccountInstruction, createInitializeImmutableOwnerInstruction, getAccountLen } from "@solana/spl-token";